 Introduction

 Whether for food, mates, or shelter (to name just a few possibilities), many animals engage in information seeking.
-However, when this information seeking becomes more than just targeted it can be regarded as one form of metacognition.
+It has been proposed that information seeking can serve as an indicator of metacognition if certain criteria are fulfilled (Call & Carpenter, 2001; for contrasting views see Carruthers & Williams; Crystal & Foote, 2011).
 For example, if an individual is both selective (e.g. only searching for information when it is missing) and strategic (e.g. when their search pattern varies with differing knowledge gaps) in their information seeking it eludes to the possibility that they are aware that they lack a specific piece of information.
 Therefore it can be taken as a sign that they have the metacognitive capacity to “know what they don’t know” rather than simply following a predetermined search routine in response to uncertainty.

 Studies into animal’s information seeking abilities typically involve hiding a desired object and measuring how and to what degree the animal will search for the object.
 In a 2001 study by Call and Carpenter, they demonstrated that great apes were aware when they did not know the location of food.
 The apes had to choose between two tubes, one of which contained a food reward.
 When the baiting event was hidden, the apes were much more likely to bend down and check the contents of the tubes before choosing.
 This selectivity in when the apes chose to search, points towards them having the metacognitive awareness of what information they are missing in order to make a correct choice – in this case the food’s location.
 Additionally, in a following study by Call in 2010, if the tubes were shaken by the experimenter before choosing, then the apes checking reduced, further supporting the idea that that they were checking in response to not knowing the foods location.
 Using the same paradigm, it has also been shown that when baiting is hidden, macaques will check the contents of tubes before choosing, but when baiting is visible they will choose instantly (Zivin & Murray, 2004).
 However, when similar food-search paradigms have been presented to capuchin monkeys the results have been mixed.
 Basile et al. (2009) found that when they presented monkeys with 4 opaque tubes, one of which contained food, 4/5 of the monkeys always searched for food irrespective of the baiting condition.
 Only 1 capuchin monkey showed a significant tendency to search more often in hidden baiting trials.
 However, the monkeys in this study underwent a large amount of search training before completing the task and so it is possible they had been inadvertently trained to always search when this apparatus was present.
 In contrast, with minimal training, Vining and Marsh (2015), had monkeys choose between 2 cups, one of which contained food.
 The cups were sat on a transparent shelf and so to locate the food during hidden baiting trials the monkeys had to bend down and look up through the shelf.
 Two of the monkeys passed the test and looked significantly more often when baiting was hidden, with the third monkey showing the same trend but not quite reaching significance.